A-Raghav/Data-CSO-Bot/chainlit.md

 ## Simplifying Data Research with Central Statistics Office (CSO) Data

+> **OFFICIAL NOTICE**: StatsEye is an independent application that provides research assistance for CSO data.
+This application is not affiliated with, endorsed by, or operated by the Central Statistics Office of Ireland.
+StatsEye is developed and maintained by an independent team to facilitate data research.

 StatsEye is designed to transform how researchers, analysts, and curious minds interact with statistical data available on [Data-CSO website](www.data.cso.ie).
 No more navigating through endless clicks and downloads – just ask what you need to know.

 ## What StatsEye Can Do For You 💡